scaryguy/jwthumbs/README.md

 If you haven't changed defaults, your `_sprite.jpg` and `_thumbs.vtt` file will be exportes to `output` directory of your root path.

+"What will I do now?"

+If you're using JWPlayer, there is a cool tutorial on their web site, see [Adding Tooltip Thumbnails](http://www.longtailvideo.com/support/jw-player/31778/adding-tooltip-thumbnails/)

 ## Configuration